top of page

 The Wisdom of Waiting

 The world tends to operate at a different pace.
 People expect quick answers.
 Invitations come with deadlines.
 Opportunities carry the implicit message that hesitation means losing.
-For someone with Emotional Authority, this pressure is one of the more consistent features of daily life — the gap between the timing the design requires and the timing the environment demands.
+For someone with Emotional Authority, this pressure is one of the more consistent features of daily life, the gap between the timing the design requires and the timing the environment demands.

-What the Wave Actually Requires
+What the Wave Requires

-Clarity for those with Emotional Authority does not arrive as a fixed point.
-It emerges from having moved through enough of the wave that the decision no longer shifts with the emotional weather.
-The richness of the emotional system is not a complication to work around.
-It is what makes the clarity, when it comes, as substantial as it is.
+Clarity for those with Emotional Authority emerges from having moved through enough of the wave that the decision no longer shifts with the emotional weather.
+The richness of the emotional system is what makes that clarity, once it arrives, as substantial as it is.
+Waiting for it is the design doing what it was built to do.

 The Tensions That Come With It